Fighter

 Warrior

 Right in the thick of it is where you seek to be.
-By gritting your teeth, you ignore the strain that your body is put through to snatch victory from the jaws of defeat.
+By gritting your teeth, you ignore the strain that your body is put through to stand triumphant.
 Through sheer determination, you come out on top.

 Battle Master